softsoundd/MirrorsEdgeTweaks/README.md

 ## Installation

 1. Download the latest release from the [Releases](../../releases) page
-2. Extract the zip contents to a location of your choice
+2. Extract the zip to a location of your choice
 3. Run `Mirror's Edge Tweaks.exe`
 4. Click **"Select Game Directory"** and navigate to your Mirror's Edge installation folder.
 Typical install locations:
    - Steam: `C:\Program Files (x86)\Steam\steamapps\common\mirrors edge`